Award Description

 Applications are reviewed by the WEH Section Awards Committee and will be judged on:

-- The research.
+- The quality of research.

 - How publications and engagement relate to the WEH Section.